khoin/2048fm/README.md

 * No release envelope stage :c
 * No fixed frequency mode.
 * It is not a DX7 emulator :c I first wanted it to be one.
 * On my machine, if you don't have any modulation, it doesn't lag.
 But if you do, it usually lags out at 3-4 voices.
+On my machine, it appears that Firefox's script processor isn't as fast.
+* `<meta charset=utf8>` was added so the GUI would render correctly in Firefox and Edge.

 ## Diagram of parameters